Siphon880gh/devbrain/Game Development & Virtual Production - UNREAL ENGINE/Unreal Level 3 - Animations (complex), Blueprints (complex), Modeling (beginner), Landscapes (beginner)/Modeling/Cut through walls.md

 ---

-If that doesn't work for your specific case, you will want to use Plane Cut which allows you to cut through with a rectangle.
+If that doesn't work to remove the remnants of the cube in your specific case, you will want to use Plane Cut which allows you to cut through with a rectangle.